flucoma/flucoma-docs/doc/LSTMForecast.rst

-:digest: Series Classification with an LSTM
+:digest: Series Forecasting with an LSTM
 :species: data
-:sc-categories: Machine learning, Classification, LSTM
+:sc-categories: Machine Learning, LSTM, Prediction
 :sc-related:
-:see-also: LSTMRegressor, LSTMForecast, DataSeries, LabelSet
+:see-also: LSTMClassifier, LSTMRegressor, DataSeries
 :description:

-  Perform classification between a :fluid-obj:`DataSeries` and a :fluid-obj:`LabelSet` using a long-short term memory recurrent neural network (LSTM)
+   Predict/forecast a continuation to an input :fluid-obj:`DataSeries` using a long-short term memory recurrent neural network (LSTM)

 :discussion:

    For a thorough explanation of how this object works and more information on the parameters, visit the page on **Recurrent Neural Networks** (https://learn.flucoma.org/learn/recurrent-networks).

-   Also visit the classification tutorial, this is for the :fluid-obj:`MLPRegressor`, but it is good to understand regression conceptually: (https://learn.flucoma.org/learn/classification-neural-network/)

-   Conceptually equivalent to the :fluid-obj:`MLPClassifier`, but where that maps a :fluid-obj:`DataSet` to a :fluid-obj:`LabelSet`, recurrent networks can encode time-based patterns and learn those much more efficiently, so map a :fluid-obj:`DataSeries` to a :fluid-obj:`LabelSet`
+   This object is not like anything that has been seen yet - it takes a single :fluid-obj:`DataSeries` and learns to predict continuations to the series with the same 'style'.
+It is currently rather limited in its ability, but will recieve improvements in predicting ability in the future!

 :control hiddenSize: